moliver28/research-handbook/content/handbook/engineering/development/ops/verify/pipeline-execution/project-plans/ci-pk-conversion.md

 ### Milestone 17.0 (April 15, 2024 - May 10, 2024)

-#### Team Capacity:
+#### Team Capacity

 - 0 BE (Note: Tian will be frontline responder this milestone)

 #### Goals:
 Merging of the final MRs to remove the ignore rules.
 This should wrap up the conversion of the ci_pipelines PK.
 There are other tables requiring PK conversion, but they are smaller and less connected.
 Their completion will be planned into other team work.

 ##### Bigint conversion
 - Remove the ignore rules for: